nasvt-phys117/nasvt-phys117.github.io/about.md

 ---
 ## Story so far

 Born in Athens, Greece.
 Grew up in a small town at the west side of Attica.
 Studied physics at the National and Kapodistrian University of Athens majoring in Nuclear and Particle Physics.
-Former intern at the <a href="http://www.km3net.org/">KM3NeT</a> project.
+Former intern at the <a href="http://www.km3net.org/" target="_blank" rel="noreferrer noopener">KM3NeT</a> project.

 ## Now